-- 1. High Quality Teaching - Enhanced Quality First this includes having a pupil profile on the SEND Information and careful monitoring.
-Some small group/1:1 intervention might be applicable at this stage to support. - SEND Support students added to the SEND Register and issued with a SEND Support Plan this is hyper linked on the student profile for staff attention.
+- 1. High Quality Teaching - 2.
+Enhanced Quality First this includes having a student profile on the SEND Information and careful monitoring.
+Some small group/1:1 intervention might be applicable at this stage to support. - 3.
+SEND Support students added to the SEND Register and issued with a SEND Support Plan this is hyper linked on the student profile for staff attention.
 Support could include: Teaching Assistants (TA) in-class support, withdrawal sessions or specific interventions.
 This is not an exhaustive list as support is decided on an individual basis. - 4.
 Students receive support from outside agencies and their suggestions are adopted and communicated to all staff and the parents/carers. - 5.
-As part of the school's Graduated Response pupils not making progress having had two terms of SEND Support and reviews, if support is costing in excess of £6000 school will make an application to the LEA for high needs funding and / or a request could be made for an Education, Health and Care Plan (EHCP) dependent on LEA
+As part of the school's Graduated Response students not making progress having had two terms of SEND Support and reviews, if support is costing in excess of £6000 school will make an application to the LEA for high needs funding and / or a request could be made for an Education, Health and Care Plan (EHCP) dependant on LEA family.
+These assessments take place where the complexity of need or the lack of clarity around the needs of the child is such that a multi-agency approach is needed.